 The JCVB is excited to partner with our member hotels to help fund the vital promotion of our destination.
 Jefferson Parish is the second highest tourism revenue generating parish in the state of Louisiana.
 The JCVB will use the funding from the Tourism Assessment to grow its group and meeting sales efforts, launch a national and international leisure marketing and sales effort, and build national and international public relations efforts to grow hotel occupancy and visitor spending for 2017 and beyond.

-The Tourism Assessment is a voluntary self-assessment by the JCVB gold and silver member hotels within Jefferson Parish.
-The assessment is 1.00% of daily room charges for occupancy and applies only to those room charges that are subject to the state authorized hotel and motel taxes.
+The Tourism Assessment is a voluntary self-assessment by the JCVB member hotels within Jefferson Parish.
+The assessment is 1.00% of daily room charges for occupancy and applies only to those room charges that are subject to the state-authorized hotel and motel taxes.
 The assessment does not apply to room charges that are exempt from state hotel and motel taxes, such as certain governmental charges.
-The assessment went into effect September 1, 2016 with the first payment by the hotels due on October 20, 2016.
+The assessment went into effect on September 1, 2016, with the first payment by the hotels due on October 20, 2016.